dininduabey/python-network-packet-sniffer/README.md

-🕵️‍♂️ Python Network Packet Sniffer
+# 🕵️‍♂️ Python Network Packet Sniffer

 A lightweight and efficient packet sniffer built with Python and [Scapy](https://scapy.net/), capable of parsing and displaying Ethernet, IPv4, ICMP, TCP, and UDP packets in real-time with structured and readable output formatting.

 ---

-📌 Features
+## 📌 Features

-- Real-Time Packet Capturing** – Continuously monitors network traffic using `scapy.sniff()`.
+- **Real-Time Packet Capturing** – Continuously monitors network traffic using `scapy.sniff()`.
-- Protocol Awareness** – Identifies and displays packet details based on the protocol (Ethernet, IPv4, ICMP, TCP, UDP).
+- **Protocol Awareness** – Identifies and displays packet details based on the protocol (Ethernet, IPv4, ICMP, TCP, UDP).
-- Clean Output Formatting** – Uses indented tabs and colorless formatting for easy terminal viewing.
+- **Clean Output Formatting** – Uses indented tabs and colorless formatting for easy terminal viewing.
-- Hexadecimal Payload Display** – Converts raw packet payload into a readable hex-dump-like format.
+- **Hexadecimal Payload Display** – Converts raw packet payload into a readable hex-dump-like format.
-- Keyboard Interrupt Exit** – Safely stops sniffing with `Ctrl+C`.
+- **Keyboard Interrupt Exit** – Safely stops sniffing with `Ctrl+C`.

 ---

-🧠 How It Works
+## 🧠 How It Works

 1. The program begins sniffing all incoming/outgoing packets using `sniff(prn=process_packet)`.
 2. For each captured packet: